 We found 5 allergist/immunologists who accept Humana Bronze 6450/HMO Premier near Aurora, IL.

-Dr. Titus Chang's area of specialization is pediatric allergy & immunology.
-Dr. Chang attended medical school at the University of Illinois College of Medicine at Chicago.
-He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Titus Chang is a medical specialist in pediatric allergy & immunology.
+He attended medical school at the University of Illinois College of Medicine at Chicago.
+He is an in-network provider for Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments